-Name of the firm Mushoriwa Pasi Corporate Attorneys.
-Brief background of the firm and its work Mushoriwa Pasi Corporate Attorneys is a Zimbabwean corporate law practice based in Harare, which provides highly specialised and bespoke legal services to its respective clients.
-The firm has specific specialty in commercial and investment law, project finance, transactional advisory, banking law, energy, mining and infrastructure law, agriculture and land law, conveyancing and civil law practice.
-Lawyers who worked on this questionnaire Farai Mushoriwa and Beatrice Moyo.
+Name of the firm Mushoriwa Moyo Brief background of the firm and its work Mushoriwa Moyo is a Zimbabwean corporate law practice based in Harare, which provides highly specialised and bespoke legal services to its respective clients.
+The firm has a speciality in commercial and investment law, project finance, transactiona advisory, banking law, energy, mining and infrastructure law, agriculture and land law, conveyancing and civil law practice.
+Lawyers who worked on this questionnaire Farai Mushoriwa and Beatrice Moyo